nicolasochem/tzip/proposals/tzip-1/tzip-1.md

 ### TZIP Authors

-Once the authors are happy with the initial work on their TZIP, they will move its status from *DRAFT* to *WORK IN PROGRESS*.
+Once the authors are happy with the initial work on their TZIP, they will move its status from *WORK IN PROGRESS* to *DRAFT*.
 At that point, the authors should solicit feedback from the Tezos community before submitting the TZIP to the reviewers.
 As prior work on the same or similar topics may not be immediately apparent or accessible from publicly available information, inviting community advice can both save time and effort, and result in a stronger proposal.

 Examples of appropriate public forums to gauge response to a TZIP: